 In May of 2008 I took the GT on two driving adventures.
 The first was a local Best Buy adventure, where what started as a purchase run for a Rock Star wireless guitar controller turned into a Nintendo Wii purchase (plus the wireless guitar purchase).
-This put the Ford GT’s storage space to test.
+When I bought the Wii and wireless guitar, it put the Ford GT’s storage space to test.
 The other adventure was on the Streets of Willow race track, where I was able to stretch the GT’s legs without changing a thing from its street set-up.

 2005 Ford GT: Wii!!!!!!!